PointClearSolutions/hubot/README.md

     Hubot animate me <query> - The same thing as `image me`, except adds [snip] Hubot help - Displays all of the help commands that Hubot knows about.
     ...

+### Running Hubot in Docker

+You can build the base image from the included Dockerfile

+    docker build -t hubot .

+Once you've build the image, make sure to populated the .env file with the correct values and run the following

+    docker run -d -p 8000:8000 --env-file .env --name hubot hubot

+*Make sure the port specified with `docker run` matches the PORT value in the .env file and HUBOT_APAPTER has a valid value*

 ### Configuration